Mariah Carey's Magical Christmas Special: Plot

 Santa Claus tasks Billy (Billy Eichner), his trusted elf-secretary, to raise everyone's spirits and make Christmas merry again.
 He calls Santa's friend Mariah Carey for help.
 Carey, however, is setting up Christmas in her New York City apartment with her two kids, Roc and Roe along with Little Mimi (Mykal-Michelle Harris).
 Little Mimi is not as enthusiastic as the other two about Christmas.
 Carey receives a call from Billy, who desperately pleads for her help.
 Carey then reveals a sleigh behind her fireplace and flies off to help Billy ("Sleigh Ride" / "Hark!
 The Herald Angels Sing").

 Arriving at the North Pole, Billy informs Carey that holiday cheer levels are at the lowest they have ever seen in which Carey responds that they should put on a festive Christmas concert to cheer up the world.
 At first Billy is skeptical that they don't have enough time, but Carey informs him of some of her achievements, stating that she would be able to handle a show.
 As they work together to come up with a setlist ("When Christmas Comes"), Billy informs Carey that they do not have much time.
-Carey rebukes the idea of schedules when Woodstock flies in.
+Carey rebukes the idea of schedules when Woodstock flies in, and pulls the antennas on the TV to turn on the Peanuts segment.
 In the Peanuts segment, Linus and Charlie Brown are racking their brains trying to find out what they are missing for Christmas, only to figure out it is spending time with friends and family ("Christmas Time Is Here").

 After Carey is settled into her cabin to take a rest before the concert, she sneaks off the toy factory to watch the elves make toys, sending Billy into a state of panic.
 She is joined by Ariana Grande, Jennifer Hudson, Snoop Dogg and Jermaine Dupri ("Oh Santa!" / "Here Comes Santa Claus (Right Down Santa Claus Lane) / House Top Celebration").
 As the clock strikes six, the elves hurry out to watch a ballet performance by a Sugar Plum Fairy (Misty Copeland).
 Carey, however, goes out into the forest and gets lost with Billy, who went looking for her ("Christmas Time Is in the Air Again").
 After taking a wrong shortcut, the two follow a star and they find their way out ("O Holy Night").

 Carey wakes up in her apartment back in New York, telling Little Mimi and her kids that she was dreaming, only for Billy to reveal himself and start the Christmas concert ("Joy to the World").
 Halfway through the concert, Billy accidentally cuts the power, causing Carey to sing a different song, under candlelight ("Silent Night").
 After the song, Carey gives a heartwarming speech about celebrating love and light after a rough year.
 Christmas is saved, Carey performs an encore and Little Mimi regains her love for Christmas ("All I Want For Christmas Is You").